Firstly, a running dynamic compression test, confirms how effective each cylinder is, at pulling air in.

 Secondly, holding it for the correct amount of time, then letting it go, into the exhaust.

-If a cylinder cannot perform these functions properly, the result can be a loss of volumetric efficiency or a misfire.
+So, if a cylinder cannot perform these functions properly; the result can be a loss of volumetric efficiency or a misfire.

 In my opinion, you should NEVER do a a running dynamic compression test.
 Unless you understand why you are doing that test.
 As well as, what you will do with the results.

 A running (dynamic) compression test; can also be used to pinpoint the cause of a misfire.
 Even more, when all the usual tests return normal results.

 - When you do a cranking (static) compression test, you are checking cylinder sealing, not cylinder breathing.

 - When you test engine vacuum at the manifold, you are looking at the breathing of the entire engine.
 Consequently, by checking vacuum, at a common (plenum) source.

 - Also, when you do a cylinder leak down test, you are actually checking, cylinder leakage.

 - A cylinder power balance test measures the power that a particular cylinder; contributes to the total power of the engine.

 A running dynamic compression test, uses a compression gauge, to check individual cylinder breathing.
 So, basically you are checking, how well your engine, is inhaling and exhaling.

 NOTE: You could use a Lab Scope and Pressure Transducer so you can see the results.
 But, we are going to perform this test, using a basic engine compression testing gauge.

 This test does combine some other testing as well.
 You will be looking at the overall results, as well as comparing measurements, between cylinders.